Article

 Change of status vs consular

-If you will be applying for your visa while already located in the US, you can choose between change of status and consular processing.
+If you are applying for your visa while already located in the US, you can choose between a change of status and consular processing.

 Change of status processing

-Also, if you want your petition to be adjudicated as a change of status, you will need to remain in the country until your case is approved and your H-1B start date has passed.
+Also, if you want your petition to be adjudicated as a change of status, you must remain in the country until your case is approved and your H-1B start date has passed.

 After approval of your change of status petition, your immigration status will automatically switch to H-1B (on your H-1B start date).
 After this happens, you can legally work in your new status without needing a physical visa stamp in your passport.

-However, the next time you travel internationally, you will need to get a visa stamp before you re-enter the US.
+However, the next time you travel internationally, you must get a visa stamp before re-entering the US.

 Work From Anywhere